-I was driving my mom’s Ford Focus, which was embarrassing enough.
-The next embarrassing thing was that the gas needle was on empty.
+That I was driving my mom’s Ford Focus was embarrassing enough.
+The big problem was that the gas needle was on empty.

-There were no signs necessary because the state highway department assumed that I had the intelligence to fill up my gas tank on occasion.
+There were no signs necessary because the state highway department assumed that I had the intelligence to put gas in the car on occasion.

-While the last thing the highway department wanted was to have some punk teenager run out of gas right in the middle of the busy tunnel and stop eastbound traffic, the state department of transportation did not care about my automotive fuel needs.
+The last thing the highway department wanted was to have some punk teenager run out of gas right in the middle of the busy tunnel and stop eastbound traffic.
+The state department of transportation did not care about my automotive fuel needs.

-Running out of gas in the eastbound land of an interstate highway that happened to go underneath the Mobile River would be a mess!
+Running out of gas on an interstate highway that went underneath the Mobile River would be a mess!

 So, let’s not talk about that.

 As you can see, a truck driver decided to pull off a magic trick and squeeze his oversized trailer into the Bankhead Tunnel, which was clearly marked to prohibit such nonsense.

 The vertical clearance was 12 feet.
 His truck apparently was not.

 I don’t know why the driver selected this tunnel.
 There are several ways to get to Baldwin County from downtown Mobile.
 There are at least two bridges and an additional tunnel with higher clearance.
 There's also a ferry if you prefer a long scenic drive.
 The only vehicles allowed in the tunnel that he chose are passenger cars and pickup trucks.

 Because it was built in the 1940s, well before large, wild, and unrestrained 18-wheelers roamed the highways, it is a very narrow tunnel.